What we do for wolves

 With your support, we are active for Washington's wolves:

-- By 2014, we have four range riders on the ground to help prevent conflict between livestock and wolves.
+- By summer 2014, we have six range riders on the ground to help prevent conflict between livestock and wolves.

 - In 2013, gaining $1 million in funding for conflict prevention tools to aid ranchers and wolves.